ywenlim/r-data-science/README.md

 # r-data-science
-This is for the workshop on reproducible r.
+This is for the University of Auckland AI & Data Science Summer Lab workshop on reproducible r.